 Coffee beans are among the most highly sprayed and chemically treated crops in the world.
 They are steeped in synthetic fertilizers, pesticides, herbicides, fungicides, and insecticides.
-I buy only single-source certified organic beans at Fresh Market, Earth Fare, or my local Health Food store.
+I buy only single-source certified organic beans at Fresh Market or my local Health Food store.

 My next “course” is often red grapefruit in the winter months.

 Citrus fruits have vitamins and minerals that your body needs to function correctly, including B vitamins, potassium, phosphorus, magnesium, and copper.
-Additionally, they are rich in plant compounds that have various health benefits, including anti-inflammatory and antioxidant effects.
+Additionally, they are rich in plant compounds with various health benefits, including anti-inflammatory and antioxidant effects.

-I try to drink between half an ounce to an ounce of water for each pound of my weight, every day.
-For example, if you weigh 140 pounds, that would be 70 to 140 ounces of water a day.
+I try to drink between half an ounce to an ounce of water for each pound of my weight every day.
+For example, if you weigh 140 pounds, 70 to 140 ounces of water a day.
 I’ve used a Big Berkey® Water Filter with four filters for about three years.
 (This is not a sponsored post.)

 A couple of hours after waking, I make oatmeal using almond milk and frozen blueberries.
 (Full disclosure: I borrowed the picture above from Pinterest.
 My oatmeal is often purple(ish) from the frozen berries and not so photogenic, but it is yummy.)

 Low and slow is the best way to cook oatmeal (and soup, too!).
 Bob’s Red Mill has always been my favorite.